canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @sourceref ./7.js
 @highlight 20-21,32,36-40,only

-The next four sections will more thoroughly explain these lines.
+The next four sections will explain these lines.

 ### Binding to input form elements